 Date of Birth: 14/08/1986

 17) Barragan-Jason, G., Parmesan, C., Singer, M., de Mazancourt, C.,& Loreau, M. (in prep.).
-How to reconnect humans to nature?
-A scoping review of factors that influence human-nature connectedness.
+Human-nature connectedness as a pathway to sustainability: a global meta-analysis

 14) Barragan-Jason, G., Cauchoix, M., Regnier A., Bourjade M., Hopfensitz A., Chaine AS.
 (2021) Schoolchildren cooperate more successfully with non-kin than with siblings.
 Proc.
 R. Soc.
 B 288: 2020951. https://doi.org/10.1098/rspb.2020.2951(IF : 4.304)

 13) Delorme, A., Grandchamp, R., Curot, J., Barragan-Jason, G., Denuelle, M., Sol, J.C., & Valton, L. (2021).
 Effect of meditation on intracerebral EEG in a patient with temporal lobe epilepsy: A case report.
 EXPLORE.(IF : 1.363)

 12) Cauchoix, M., Chaine, A. S., & Barragan-Jason, G. (2020).
 Cognition in context: Plasticity in cognitive performance in response to ongoing environmental variables.
 Frontiers in Ecology and Evolution, 8, 106.
 (IF : 2.686)